Pawankashap/python-note-taking-cli/README.md

     * pipenv shell
 5. Install Libraries:
     Inside your virtual environment, you can install the required libraries using pipenv.
-    * pipenv install cursesmenu sqlalchemy
+    * pip install curses-menu sqlalchemy tabulate

 ## Dependencies